-TLC operates 5 “floating medical clinics” and a small “fleet” of boats providing transport and support for two clinical teams–one on the Tonle Sap Lake, and the other team working on the Stung Sen River.
+TLC operates five floating medical clinics and a small fleet of boats that provide transportation and support for two clinical teams: one on the Tonle Sap Lake and the other on the Stung Sen River.

 The primary focus of TLC is to:

-provide these isolated villagers with health care comparable to what can be found in a well managed health center
+provide isolated villagers with health care comparable to what can be found in a well-managed health center;

-mitigate the detrimental impact of preventable illnesses through early diagnosis of disease
+mitigate the detrimental impact of preventable illnesses through early diagnosis;

-provide referrals to hospital (and assistance in transportation to the hospital) when necessary
+make referrals to a hospital (and assistance in transportation to the hospital) when necessary;

 provide health education for the communities and rural villages.

-Healthcare for communities on the Tonle Sap can be more than 100 kilometers away and travel is possible only by boat.
-The average family income is roughly $2 per day, and the cost for diesel alone is around $40 to $50 to reach the closest healthcare facility.
-For more information on TLC, visit www.lakeclinic.org.
+Health care for communities on the Tonle Sap can be more than 100 kilometers away and travel is possible only by boat.
+The average family income is roughly $2 per day, and the cost for diesel fuel alone is around $40 to $50 to reach the closest health care facility.
+For more information about TLC, visit www.lakeclinic.org.